 Gordon Merrick was born in Bala Cynwyd, Pennsylvania, in 1916.
 The new 20th century was moving on a more socially liberal trajectory.
 Merrick would be part of that cultural momentum.

 Merrick made history as one of the first novelists to depict graphic homosexual fiction for a mass audience.
 His tawdry novels were full of melodrama, sex, and beautiful men.
-Usually, they concluded in heartache for the main characters.
+Usually, they conclude with heartache for the main characters.
 Merrick’s books were tantalizing reads akin to those of Harold Robbins, Judith Krantz, or Jackie Collins, only much gayer.

-Modern readers might chuckle at the almost-innocent vulgarity and campy nature of his works.
-Or they may cluck their tongues at the “outdated” themes and unapologetic preference for ultra-glamorous, gorgeous, continent-hopping, wealthy protagonists.
+Modern readers might chuckle at the almost innocent vulgarity and campy nature of his works.
+On the other hand, some might cluck their tongues at the “outdated” themes and unapologetic preference for ultra-glamorous, gorgeous, continent-hopping, wealthy protagonists.
 Merrick essentially wrote man-on-man bodice rippers, after all.

 All in all, Merrick wrote fourteen books over 40 years.
 He would die in Sri Lanka in 1988.